earthly/website/blog/_posts/2021-07-13-python-timsort-merge.md

 ## Timsort's Special Comparisons

-It turns out that Timsort has some extra tricks up its sleves in the case of a list of integers.
+It turns out that Timsort has some extra tricks up its sleeves in the case of a list of integers.
 In that initial pass over the list it, checks the types of the elements and if they are all of the uniform it tries to use a cheaper comparison operation.

-Specifically, if your list is all [longs](https://github.com/python/cpython/blob/main/Objects/listobject.c#L2085), [floats](https://github.com/python/cpython/blob/main/Objects/listobject.c#L2113), or [latin strings](https://github.com/python/cpython/blob/main/Objects/listobject.c#L2061) Timsort will save a lot of cycles on the comparison operations.
+Specifically, if your list is all [longs](https://github.com/python/cpython/blob/main/Objects/listobject.c#L2085), [floats](https://github.com/python/cpython/blob/main/Objects/listobject.c#L2113), or [Latin strings](https://github.com/python/cpython/blob/main/Objects/listobject.c#L2061) Timsort will save a lot of cycles on the comparison operations.

 Learning from Timsort we can bring in these comparison operations ourselves.
-We don't want to do a full pass over the list, or we will lose our advantage, so we can just specialize our merge by offering seperate calls for longs, floats, and latin alphabet strings like so:
+We don't want to do a full pass over the list, or we will lose our advantage, so we can just specialize our merge by offering separate calls for longs, floats, and Latin alphabet strings like so:

 ``` c
 //Default comparison